What Is Index Averaging?

 Annual Reset

-The annual reset method credits interest to an indexed annuity contract every year that the underlying index shows a gain.
+The annual reset method credits interest to a fixed index annuity contract every year that the underlying index shows a gain.
 Each year on the contract’s anniversary date, the index’s value is compared to its value on the previous anniversary date, and the difference (if positive) represents the interest that will be credited to the annuity.

 One way an annuity provider might use averaging with the annual reset method is by taking an average of each month’s index values instead of the end value on the anniversary date.
-For example, let’s assume you purchased an indexed annuity on Dec.
+For example, let’s assume you purchased a fixed index annuity on Dec.
 31 and the index that day was valued at 500 points.

 The following table shows the returns of this hypothetical index for each month of your contract’s first year.